p-org/P/Docs/docs/tutorial/clientserver.md

 - [ClientServerModules.p](https://github.com/p-org/P/blob/master/Tutorial/1_ClientServer/PSrc/ClientServerModules.p): Declares the P modules corresponding to each component in the system.

-??? tip "[Expand]: Lets walk through ClientServerModules.p"
+??? tip "[Expand]: Let us walk through ClientServerModules.p"
     - ([L1 - L5](https://github.com/p-org/P/blob/master/Tutorial/1_ClientServer/PSrc/ClientServerModules.p#L1-L5)) &rarr; Declares the `Client` and `Bank` modules.
 A module in P is a collection of state machines that together implement that module or component.
 A system model in P is then a composition or union of modules.
 The `Client` module consists of a single machine `Client` and the `Bank` module is implemented by machines `BankServer` and `Database` together (manual: [P module system](../manual/modulesystem.md)).
     - ([L7 - L8](https://github.com/p-org/P/blob/master/Tutorial/1_ClientServer/PSrc/ClientServerModules.p#L7-L8)) &rarr; The `AbstractBank` module uses the `binding` feature in P modules to bind the `BankServer` machine to the `AbstractBankServer` machine.
 Basically, what this implies is that whenever `AbstractBank` module is used the creation of the `BankServer` machine will result in creation of `AbstractBankServer`, replacing the implementation with its abstraction (manual: [primitive modules](../manual/modulesystem.md#primitive-module)).